CaioFPeres/ChessOOP/README.md

-# XadrezPOO
+# ChessOOP
-Jogo de Xadrez em Java, totalmente orientado a objetos.

-Chess game in java; object oriented.
+Chess game made in Java, object oriented.

-Leia RelatorioXadrez.docx.
+More info about the whole classes in RelatorioXadrez.docx (in portuguese).